Immortal Universe: Interview with the Vampire (2022)

 In June 2021, it was announced that AMC had given a series order for Interview with the Vampire, a television adaptation of the first half of Rice's 1976 novel, executive produced by Rolin Jones and Mark Johnson.
 On September 28, 2022, ahead of the series premiere, AMC renewed Interview with the Vampire for a second season which covered the second half of the novel.
+The series was renewed for a third season in June 2024.
+Although marketed and branded as a separate series within the Immortal Universe, titled The Vampire Lestat, the third season of Interview with the Vampire adapts the titular second novel in the series.

-Season one premiered on AMC on October 2, 2022, with an advance release three days earlier on the network's streaming service, AMC+.
+The first season premiered on AMC on October 2, 2022, with an advance release three days earlier on the network's streaming service, AMC+.

 The series stars Sam Reid as 18th century French vampire Lestat de Lioncourt, Jacob Anderson as his lover, Louis de Pointe du Lac, Eric Bogosian as modern-day journalist Daniel Molloy, and Assad Zaman as ancient vampire Armand.
 Teenage vampire Claudia is portrayed by Bailey Bass in season one, and by Delainey Hayles in season two.
 New characters introduced in season two include Ben Daniels as the vampire Santiago, and Roxane Duran as Madeleine.

 In the story, rakish vampire Lestat comes to 1910 New Orleans and seduces brothel owner Louis, who consents to being made a vampire himself.
 But Louis struggles with the killing of, and isolation from, humans that his survival now requires, and he grows apart from Lestat.
 Louis forms a bond with young vampire Claudia, but she proves to be impulsive and reckless, endangering their already fragile family unit.

 Ancillary material to the first season of Interview with the Vampire included Obsessed with the Vampire, a digital post-show discussion about each new episode, and a podcast in which host Naomi Ekperigin is joined by the actors and writers from the series.